 The Nym Mixnodes were built in the Installation section.
-If you haven't yet built the Nym Mixnet and want to run the code, go there first.
+If you haven't yet built Nym and want to run the code, go there first.

 You can run the Mix Node from the

 nym$ target/release/nym-mixnode _ __ _ _ _ __ ___ | '_ \| | | | '_ \ _ \ | | | | |_| | | | | | | |_| |_|\__, |_| |_| |_| |___/ (mixnode - version 0.3.2) usage: --help to see available options.

 Mixnodes accept Sphinx packets, shuffle packets together, and forward them onwards.

 On receipt of a packet, the mixnode unwraps a layer of Sphinx encryption and assigns a delay timer based on information inside the unwrapped packet header.
 When the timer expires, the node forwards the packet payload (which is another Sphinx packet) to its next destination based on the routing information in the packet header.
 The process repeats, with layer-encrypted Sphinx packets being progressively unwrapped and forwarded, until the packet gets to its destination.
 The shuffling together of lots of packets within the nodes is what provides privacy to users.

 Routing and delay information is chosen by the client, rather than by mixnodes.

 run command runs a mixnode.
 You need to supply two parameters:

 --host <host>needs to be an IPv4 or IPv6 address